What Is a Crawl Space Vapor Barrier & How Does It Help Your Home?

-Should I Install a Vapor Barrier Myself?
+Should You Install a Vapor Barrier Yourself?

 Vapor barriers installation isn’t as simple as some of those DIY videos tell you.
 Sealing the crawl space is an undertaking that requires experts with the right mix of skill and knowledge.
 Otherwise, you could end up with an improper installation that’s going to cause unhealthy air filled with dust mites, allergens, and mold spores to enter your home.
 And you know all too well what these could do to your health.